-Now, you will implement your cloud mask.
-The portion of the script you will work on is labeled “You can fill in additional clear/cloudy tests here” (ahi_cloudmask.py line 49).
-Directly above this comment, you will see two tests that have already been implemented, one for band 14 and another for band 1.
-Modify these two tests with the thresholds you wrote down for band 1 and band 14 in previous steps.
-For example, assuming you wrote down a threshold of 260K for band 14, change the line:
+Now, implement your cloud mask.
+The portion of the script you will work on is labeled “You can fill in additional clear/cloudy tests here”.
+Directly above this comment, there are two tests already implemented, one for band 14 and another for band 1.
+These tests use the function mask from JPythonMethods to create a simple cloud/no-cloud mask based on brightness temperature or reflectance threshold.
+Modify these two tests with the thresholds determined for band 1 and band 14 in previous steps.
+For example, assuming you wrote down a threshold of 82 for band 14, change the line:

-if ahi[14][i] < 220.0:
+threshold_mask = mask(abi_datas[14], 'lt', 70, False)

 to

-if ahi[14][i] < 260.0:
+threshold_mask = mask(abi_datas[14], 'lt', 82, False)

 Now, copy the block labeled “Test number 2” (line 43), and paste it directly below.
 Change the comment to “Test number 3”, change the dictionary key to the next channel you would like to work on, and change the threshold as desired.
+For example, band 5 could be added to the threshold mask to mask out areas of snow cover.

+threshold_mask = mask(abi_datas[5], 'gt', 10, False) * threshold_mask

+Note that each new band added to this threshold mask will need to be added to the bandList list specified in the load_data function.

-Redo step 16c to implement all the thresholds you determined.
+Redo the previous step to implement all the thresholds you determined.

 Once all of the cloud mask tests have been added to the library, click Save at the bottom of the Jython Library.

-In the Jython Shell, rerun run_ahi_cloudmask() as in step 15e and examine the results.
+In the Jython Shell, rerun run_abi_cloudmask() and examine the results.
 Has your cloud mask improved?